Leicester University Medicine Interview Questions

 Name 3 Reasons why you picked Leicester

-Leicester’s course structure is very well organized because it allows integration of key baseline knowledge during your first few years and then really helps it integrate it into clinical years during third to fifth year.
-Unlike other universities they integrate their clinical knowledge in first and second year as well by having clinical bedside teaching, dissections on cadavers and through interactive group work.
-The modules that are taught really prepare students for the clinical years.
-The clinical years are organized in general specialties and then extend into focusing on specific specialties in fourth year.
-This allows students to have a lot of time on a specific ward, in comparison to other universities where you are only able to spend a week or two on those specialty wards.
+Leicester’s course structure is really organised because it allows integration of key baseline knowledge during your first few years and then integrate it into clinical years during the third to fifth years.
+Unlike other universities, they incorporate clinical knowledge in the first and second years through bedside teaching, cadaver dissections, and interactive group work.
+The modules effectively prepare students for their clinical years, which begin with general specialties and then focus on specific areas in the fourth year.
+This allows students to spend a lot of time on specialty wards compared to other universities, where placements are often limited to just a week or two.

-The Leicester university has a really lovely modern medical school building very separate to the actual university.
-It allows students to really get to know their year.
-Especially since there are societies under the medical school catered towards medical students due to their schedule not aligning with the events of some of the main university societies.
-The city center always has something exciting to do with their vast number of food places and activities.
+Leicester university has a really lovely modern medical school building separate from the main campus which provides a strong sense of community among students in the programme.
+There are also medical-specific societies that cater to their unique schedules.
+Plus, the city centre always has something exciting to do with their vast number of food places and activities.

 Leicester has a brilliant set of professors, clinical health care professionals and clinical teaching fellows which are very skilled in explaining the difficult concepts in simple terms.
-They are always very welcoming and extremely easy to approach if the student has any questions or needs more help with the concept.
-The feedback that they receive from the students on regular basis also gets acted on very quickly.
+They are always very welcoming and approachable if the student has any questions or needs more help with the concept.
+The feedback that they receive from the students on a regular basis also gets acted on very quickly.
 In general, the staff at Leicester has always been really helpful in both academic and non-academic issues.

 What makes Leicester unique to other medical schools?